Stopping Smoking Through Vulgarity

 On the other hand, rather than using a product to stop smoking, one could approach it in a different way that might be expressed by paraphrasing Ms Ross: ‘Every time I see someone vaping I think: that’s another person in the thrall of NICOTINE ADDICTION!’

-You don’t need ‘products’, let along nicotine-containing ones, to stop smoking.
+You don’t need any kind of product, let alone a nicotine-containing one, to stop smoking.
 You just need to understand why you’re in such a pickle in the first place.
-Or, as shown by Gerry Taggart, you need a different mind-set.
-Then quitting is easy.
+Or, as shown by Gerry Taggart, you need a different mindset.
+Then quitting will be easy.

 Text © Gabriel Symonds